DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 As mentioned above, AWS gives us a myriad lot of tools to work with.
 But how can we possibly configure all of that, in a way which is repeatable and clearly defined?
 Infrastructure-as-code allows a developer to state the configuration and management of AWS tools as code.
 Much in the same way as you may store settings in a config file.

 ## AWS
+First of all, let's have a basic look at the code we're trying to turn into an API.

 ## Technical Solution